 - You were deprived of a constitutional right, such as your right to a speedy trial.

-2. Seeking Post-Conviction Relief for a New Jersey DWI
+2. Seeking Post-Conviction Relief for a New Jersey DUI

-If it is too late to file an appeal, you may be able to file a petition for post-conviction relief.
-Since filing a successful petition means proving that your conviction was unlawful, a successful petition can wipe your DWI conviction from your record.
+If it is too late to file an appeal, you may be able to file a petition for post-conviction relief with the help of a Morristown DUI defense attorney.
+Since filing a successful petition means proving that your conviction was unlawful, a successful petition can wipe your DUI conviction from your record.
 Although the time frame for filing a petition for post-conviction relief is much larger than the time for filing a direct appeal, petitions that are filed outside of five years after the conviction may be time barred.
 Some of the grounds for seeking post-conviction relief in New Jersey include:

 - The prosecution illegally withheld evidence during your trial;